KShervington/open-code-gen/README.md

 This extension provides intelligent code completion using a local LLM through Ollama:

-- **Context-Aware Completions**: The extension analyzes your code context to provide relevant suggestions
+- **Context-Aware Completions**: The extension analyzes your code context (20 lines before and after selection) to provide relevant suggestions
 - **Right-Click to Complete Code**: Simply right-click in your editor and select "Complete code" from the context menu
 - **Progress Notification**: A notification shows the progress while the LLM generates your code completion
+- **Interactive Results**: View generated code in a dedicated webview with options to copy or insert at cursor

 ## Requirements

 - [Ollama](https://ollama.ai/) must be installed and running locally
-- The `qwen2.5-coder:7b` model should be pulled in Ollama (or modify the model in the source code)
+- Any model should be pulled in Ollama (or modify the model in the source code)

 ## Installation